Harmontown/harmontown.github.io/docs/_episodes/097/index.md

 title:                "DICKS AND BALLS AND BEER"
 image:                "episode-placeholder.jpg"
 description: >
   It's the last Harmontown of 2013, get ready for some Christmas magic.
-Anatoly gets on stage nearly nude, Duncan Trussell talks Christmas as a mushroom cult, Adam Goldberg nearly murders everyone, Jeff Davis hates Paul McCartney and Rob Schrab jumps in ...
+Anatoly gets on stage nearly nude, Duncan Trussell talks Christmas as a mushroom cult, Adam Goldberg nearly murders everyone, Jeff Davis hates Paul McCartney and Rob Schrab jumps in on D&D. Happy Holidays and we'll see you next year!
 showDate:
 releaseDate:          "2013-12-17 02:15:00Z"
 duration:             "01:56:40"